input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 2. The `grApplicationVersion` found should match what you have set in `cardano-sl`.

-3. The `bkVersion` and `avVersion` values should be from the correct build.
+3. The `ciResultBuildNumber` for all `ciResults` should be the correct build.

 4. The `grCardanoCommit` value should match `cardano-sl-src.json` in